The fostering application process

 Guide to the fostering application process

-The process takes around eight months from when you first get in touch to let us know you’re interested in being a foster carer to when we welcome you to our fostering family.
+The process takes around eight months, from when you first get in touch to when we welcome you to our fostering family.

 This roughly breaks down as:

-- around 2 weeks from when our fostering panel goes through your application to officially becoming one of our foster carers
+- around two weeks from when our fostering panel goes through your application to officially becoming one of our foster carers

 This guide explains the process step by step.
 If you have any questions about what we expect from you at any point of the process, please ask.